jimmsmit/COVID-19_EWS/README.md

 ## Validate model
-By running the following code, the
+By running the main code, the
 - trained model presented in the study, as well as the fitted normalization and imputation functions are loaded
-- loaded datasets are preprocessed (normalized and imputed)
+- uploaded datasets (so your external data) are preprocessed, i.e. normalized and imputed, and split in a training and a calibration set
 - a calibrator is fitted using the predictions of the trained model to the calibration dataset and the actual labels
 - predictions are made for the validation dataset using the model-calibrator pair
 - These predictions are evaluated for discrimination and calibration

+## Run
 python main.py